Information on the issues and concerns if you have just separated from your partner.

 If you are on a low income you may be entitled to legal assistance to help pay for the service provided by your solicitor or legal aid to help with the costs of going to court.

 Services to help with a separation

-There are many situations during the process of separation when you may need to get legal advice.
-Below are some legal services that could be useful.
+There may be situations during the process of separation when you need legal support and advice.
+Here are some services that could be useful.